Matthew J. Zangwill

 An advocate for small business, Matthew serves as legal counsel for the Nassau Council of Chambers of Commerce, Inc. – the umbrella organization advocating for the interests of over 40 local Chambers of Commerce in Nassau County and their member businesses.

-From 2015 to 2020, Matthew has been recognized as a Super Lawyers Rising Star.
-In recognition of his contributions, he was acknowledged as member of the 40 Under 40 at the Long Island Business News, has been named to the Who’s Who in Real Property Law list and selected to Long Island Business News’ 2021 Power 25 Lawyer List.
-Matthew served as a contributor to the Ask Real Estate section of the New York Times, which answered readers’ real estate questions.
+From 2015 to 2020, Matthew was recognized as a Super Lawyers Rising Star.
+In recognition of his contributions, Long Island Business News included him in its 40 Under 40 list.
+He was named to the Who’s Who in Real Property Law list and selected to Long Island Business News’ 2021 Power 25 Lawyer List.